official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “We would expect the Iranians, hitherto (privately) in favour of action to remove Saddam Hussein, to be much less helpful in the light of President Bush’s ‘axis

-[^32] Minute Goulty to Fry, 20 February 2002, ‘Military action against Iraq: Issues’.
+[^32]: Minute Goulty to Fry, 20 February 2002, ‘Military action against Iraq: Issues’.

 403

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordof evil’ speech.
+of evil’ speech.
 France and Germany … could probably be kept on side.
-The
-French position is not greatly different from our own.
+The French position is not greatly different from our own.
 Their policy remains to keep up pressure on Baghdad over inspectors and maintain P5 unity.
 But they accept that US military action to remove Saddam is now very much on the cards.
 In this